3-manifolds/SnapPy/doc_src/installing.rst

 Generic Unix
 ------------

-If you use a Unix other that OS X or Linux, or if the prebuilt packages don't work for you, you'll need to build SnapPy from source.
+If you use a Unix other than OS X or Linux, or if the prebuilt packages don't work for you, you'll need to build SnapPy from source.
 Here are some detailed instructions.